 Fahmy v.
 Jay-Z, et al.: A significant victory for rap superstar Jay Z in a copyright infringement case relating to the use of a sample of a small snippet of an Egyptian song in his hit song “Big Pimpin.”
 After six days of trial, a federal judge in Los Angeles granted all defendants judgment as a matter of law.
-An appeal was filed in the Ninth Circuit in August 2016 and the case is ongoing.
+The Ninth Circuit affirmed the ruling in May 2018.

 UMG Recordings Inc. et al. v.
 Escape Media Group Inc. et al.: A copyright infringement decision from the Southern District of New York, finding Escape Media Group (parent company of Grooveshark) and its founders responsible for the illegal uploads of 5,977 songs by Escape’s employees.
 The judge granted the plaintiff record companies' motion for summary judgment, finding that Escape Media directly and vicariously infringed their copyrights and that it induced copyright infringement by ordering employees to upload copyrighted songs to the service without permission, and subsequently held that such infringements were willful.
 The judge also granted plaintiffs’ motions for sanctions as a result of defendant’s spoliation of evidence.
 The win was hailed by the Recording Industry Association of America as “an important victory for artists and the entire music industry” which “ends a major source of infringing activity.”